top of page

 • Identifying practical steps that support meaningful change

-My goal is to help you feel more grounded, more confident in your decisions, and more connected to yourself and the people around you.
+My goal is to help you feel confident in your decisions and connected to yourself and the people in your life.

 Therapy Is a Collaborative Process

-Rather than telling you what to do, I work alongside you to understand your experiences, your goals, and what feels most meaningful in your life.
+Rather than telling you what to do, I work alongside you to understand your experiences and what matters most to you.

-Together we explore what’s working, what feels stuck, and what changes might support you moving forward.
+Together, we explore what’s working, what feels stuck, and what may help you move forward.

-Every person’s story is different, so therapy should never be one-size-fits-all.
+Every person’s story is different, so therapy should be tailored to you.

-I integrate several evidence-based approaches depending on your needs, including:
+I draw from several evidence-based approaches depending on your needs, including:

 • Cognitive Behavioral Therapy (CBT)